Sisyphus55/RateLimittingCpp/README.md

-# Rate Limitting feature as Cpp library
+# Rate Limitting feature as bazel Cpp library
 Bazel project that implements thread safe, asynchronous token bucket based rate limiting algorithm.
 Appropriate test cases has been added to validate the functionality of Rate Limitter.
 # Usage